downfromthetrees/the_magic_eye/README.md

     * Supports images (png/jpg/jpeg/bmp), imgur and gfycat links, reddit videos, and animated media (gif/gifv/mp4/webm)
     * Remove or report reposts
     * Automatically approve/reflair reposts
-    * Supports complex workflows such as resubmitting deleted images with a different title
+    * Supports workflows such as resubmitting deleted images with a different title
     * Customisable detection threshold
-* Customisable removal messages, including private messages via modmail
+* Customisable removal messages
 * Alert moderators to questions by reporting comment replies it gets
 * Remove images that are too small
 * Remove images that are uncropped (i.e. black areas at the top and bottom)
 * Remove broken image links
 * Private message first time subreddit posters with a custom message
+* Sending removal messages via modmail
 * Report unmoderated posts over a given karma threshold

 Like AutoModerator, Magic Eye is configured using a wiki page that stores subreddit settings.